vzahorui/vzahorui.github.io/_posts/2021-03-22-hypothesis-test-parametric-statistics.md

 This is usually the case when there are more than two sample groups, the means of which are assumed to be equal under the null hypothesis.
 For example the average score of 5 parallel classes at the same school is assumed to be equal.

-One might be tempted to use the $t$-test for each pair of the samples but this might lead to the increased percentage of type I error (as the error will add up with each additional test).
+One might be tempted to use the t-test for each pair of the samples but this might lead to the increased percentage of type I error (as the error will add up with each additional test).
 Instead, the analysis of variance (ANOVA) could be applied to all samples at once maintaining the global significance level.

 The idea of ANOVA is that if there is a difference in the means of at least two groups of samples then the between-group variance will be more prominent that the within-group variance.
 In other words, the average distance by which the means of each group depart from the global mean should be greater than the average spread of the values around the means of each group.